juliendelplanque/Mirage/repository/WindowsPreviewer.package/WPWindowSelected.class/README.md

-I announce the fact that the thumbnail at index #index has been selected.
+I announce the fact that the #currentWindow has been selected.